 I used the two halves of the skirt back as back and front of the top, scooping up the armholes.
 I made sure I had 1.5 cm that could overlap between the back and the front so I can attach the collar.
-I then overlocked the armholes and turned and top stitched to finish them.
+I then overlocked the armholes and turned and topstitched to finish them.

 I took out about 10 cm each side from the front and the back, as there was a bit too much fabric for a top.
-Then I cut 12cm stripes off the skirt front and added them to the bottom of the main pieces to lengthen them, so that I won’t be flashing my belly button.
+Then I cut 12cm stripes off the skirt front and added them to the bottom of the main pieces to lengthen them so that I won’t be flashing my belly button.

-That was the easy part, but I wasn’t sure what to do about the the collar.
-So I did a bit of Pinteresting and decided to made a sort of rolled Chelsea collar.
+That was the easy part, but I wasn’t sure what to do about the collar.
+So I did a bit of Pinteresting and decided to make a sort of rolled Chelsea collar.
 I used the remaining pieces of the front skirt and drafted a collar.
 I measured between centre back and centre front and drew the outline on a piece of paper, then shaped the corners.

-Then cut out two pieces on fold and interfaced them with lightweight fusible interfacing and prepared the collar the usual way.
+Then cut out two pieces on the fold and interfaced them with lightweight fusible interfacing and prepared the collar the usual way.
 I then attached it right side to right side and used bias binding for facing, understitched.
 I have to show you the detail here, as I really think this is the most beautiful binding I’ve ever sewn, I am super proud of having the patience to sew slowly and get it right first time.